mayurihebbar/recruiting/recruiting/canvas_instructions.md

 # Canvas Recruiting

 Hey!
-Thanks for helping us collect emails for recruiting.
-This will take around 5 minutes.
+Thanks for helping us collect emails.
+This will take around 5 minutes per class.

-The classes we need names from are:

-- UGBA 96

-- UGBA 10

-- UGBA 88

-- Econ 1

-- Econ 2

-- Econ 100A

-- Econ 101A

-- Econ 100B

-- Math 16A

-- Math 16B

-- Math 1A

-- Math 1B

-- Stat C8

-- ~~Stat 20~~

-- Stat 88

-- EE16A

-- Math 53

-- Math 54

-- CS 61A
+Check this [sheet](https://docs.google.com/spreadsheets/d/1lSrrHcgt_5UpUJpAE4KqYf8afYyY8yeqF2IwgIdoEMg/edit#gid=1692144881) for classes that we still need emails from.
+It'd be great if you could sign up for any classes you've taken.
 Here are the instructions:

 1. Add the [Save as MHTML extension](https://chrome.google.com/webstore/detail/save-as-mhtml/ahgakckdonjmnpnegjcamhagackmjpei/related?hl=en).
 You can uninstall it after.